-The Council's monitoring programme for the year under review included 15 site inspections, 12 groundwater and two composite injectate samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included 15 site inspections and 14 groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the company assessed for compliance on receipt.